folio-org/okapi/doc/guide.md

 #### Okapi-test-header-module

-The header module demonstrates the use of a type=headers module; that is a module which inspects HTTP headers and produces a new set of HTTP headers.
+The `test-header` module demonstrates the use of a type=headers module; that is a module which inspects HTTP headers and produces a new set of HTTP headers.
 The response body is ignored and should be empty.